cgi-estonia-space/ALUs/algs/coherence-estimation-routine/README.md

                                         supported.
   --no_mask_cor                         Do not mask out areas without elevation
                                         in coregistration
-  --orbit_dir arg                       ESA SNAP compatible root folder of
+  --orbit_dir arg                       Directory of orbit files (restituted
-                                        orbit files.
+                                        and/or precise).
 Can be used to find correct one during processing.
-For
-                                        example: /home/<user>/.snap/auxData/Orb
-                                        its/Sentinel-1/POEORB/
+Can be
+                                        unspecified - hence no orbital
+                                        information is updated.
+Also supports
+                                        ESA SNAP compatible folder for example:
+                                        /home/<user>/.snap/auxData/Orbits/Senti
+                                        nel-1/POEORB/
   --srp_number_points arg (=501)
   --srp_polynomial_degree arg (=5)
   --subtract_flat_earth_phase arg (=1)  Compute flat earth phase subtraction